 * Source of occupation titles and labor data comes from the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook.
 Data comprises projected percent change in employment over the next 10 years; nation-wide employment numbers; and the yearly median wage at which half of the workers in the occupation earned more than that amount and half earned less.

 For more information about graduate admissions, visit the graduate admission website.
 For more information on international admissions, visit the international admission website.

-- Bachelor's or master's degree from an accredited college or university1 for unconditional admission
+- Master's degree from an accredited college or university1

 - Official transcripts(s)